Shikibu-shō

 The Ministry of Ceremonial Affairs (式部省, Shikibu-shō) was one of eight ministries of the Japanese imperial court.
+In wago, it is also called "Tsuri-no-Tsukasa"（乃利乃豆加佐）.

 History

 It was established by the Taihō Code of early 8th century.
 The ministry was replaced in the Meiji period.

 The ministry was renamed Mombushō for a brief number of years after 758, but the original name was restored in 764.
 The name has since remained unchanged until the Ritsuryō system was abandoned during the Meiji period.

 Shikibu-shō is also where the Lady Murasaki Shikibu derives her name, probably owing to the senior secretary post that her father and her husband once occupied in the ministry.
 It is also the origin of the name of Shikike, one of the four great branches of the Fujiwara clan.
 In the Edo period, titles related to the Shikibu-shō, such as Shikibu-tayū (式部大輔), were largely ceremonial and could be held by non-kuge, such as daimyō lords.

 Today's organisation is the Board of Ceremonies, a department of the Imperial Household Agency.